forestgrape/coronavirus/diagnosis_and_viral_load.md

 ### SARS-CoV-2 Viral Load
 The viral load measures the amount of virions present.
 Whether a viral load can be detected (=detection rate) and how high it is (=viral load), is dependent on the location, the sampling method and the infected locations/tissues of a patient.
 SARS-CoV-2 can infect many locations, the infected locations vary between patients and virions are distributed with fluids e.g. the air and the mucus in different parts of the respiratory tract.
 Some locations are easy to sample such as saliva or the nose swabs but detection rates are low (depending on the method and the infection they vary between 40% and 80%).
 Other methods are more cumbersome to sample such as nasopharyngeal aspirate, sputum or bronchoalveolar lavage fluid but offer higher sensitivities.

-* The de facto standard method NPS analyzed by PCR has a detection rate of about  50 - 70 % across infections.
+* The standard method NPS analyzed by PCR has a detection rate of about  50 - 70 % across infections and the viral loads measured vary.
 * Morning before eat saliva analyzed by PCR has a higher detection rate than NPS in the first days of symptom onset (about 10% higher, so 60% - 80%).
+The viral load and thus the detection rate is reduced if the salivary flow increases e.g. eating or chewing gums.
 * Morning sputum and nasopharyngeal aspirate have high viral load and good detection rates.
 * A high viral load in the sputum or in saliva is an indication for severe disease progression.
 The viral load in NPS samples isn't an indicator.